 Rules and seasons

-The European green crab is classified as a Prohibited Level 1 Invasive Species in Washington, meaning they may not be possessed, introduced on or into a water body or property, or trafficked (transported, bought or sold), without department authorization, a permit, or as otherwise provided by rule.
+European green crab are classified as a Prohibited Level 1 Invasive Species in Washington, meaning live crabs may not be possessed or retained, introduced on or into a water body or property, or trafficked (transported, bought or sold), without department authorization, a permit, or as otherwise provided by rule.

 Though considered edible and fished commercially in parts of their native range, European green crabs aren’t any bigger than your fist and don't make the most appealing meal.
 Where eaten, they are used primarily for crab stock and soup.